jvpeluso/SMS-spam-classifier/README.md

 The results match with those obtained in the Cross-validation process.**_Logistic Regression_** is again the best model, obtaining a bit higher accuracy score, although the *Precision* score decreases, the *Recall* and *F1* scores increase, which we interpret the model generalizes better.

 We see that the correct classification of the non-spam SMS is a **_99.26_**%!
 Which is what we wanted to achieve in the first place.
 Also, only 15.82% of spam SMS was classified erroneously as non-spam.

+### Feature importance and predictions

 The top-15 most important features of the model are:

 ![](https://i.imgur.com/AO71cOX.png)

 Oddly enough, the most important feature of the model is a basic statistic calculated over the SMS text (*smsWordLen*), and that 3 out of 5 basic statistics features are in the top-15, proving that sometimes the simpler, the better.
 Note too, that 11 features are TF-IDF weights and only 1 of the Count Vectorizer bag-of-words.
+The predictions were exported to an excel file.

 ## 6. Conclusion